Andrés Soriano

-Andrés Soriano Sr. (February 8, 1898 – December 30, 1964) was a Spanish Filipino industrialist.
+Andrés Roxas Soriano Sr. (born Andrés Soriano y Roxas; February 8, 1898 – December 30, 1964) was a Spanish Filipino industrialist.
 Described by The New York Times in 1964 as "one of the most dominant business personalities in the western Pacific area," he was best known for expanding the original San Miguel Brewery evolving into San Miguel Corporation.

 He also established philanthropies and encouraged good employee relations by sharing profits with his more than 16,000 employees by establishing a pension plan that paid retired employees 25% of their salary, with guaranteed sick leaves and medical benefits.
 He was the founder of Philippine Airlines, Asia's first air carrier.
 In 1935, during Commonwealth era, Soriano established Commonwealth Insurance Company, a non-life insurance company.

 Family

 Soriano was born on February 8, 1898, in San Miguel, Manila, Philippines.
-His father, Don Eduardo Soriano y Sanz, was a Spanish engineer who migrated to Philippines in the late 19th century.
-His mother, Doña Margarita Róxas de Ayala y Róxas, was the daughter of Pedro Pablo Róxas, and the granddaughter of Antonio de Ayala and Doña Margarita Róxas, progenitors of the prominent Róxas de Ayala and Zóbel de Ayala clans.
-Soriano was a second cousin of siblings, Col. Jacobo Zóbel (father of Enrique J. Zobel), Alfonso Zóbel de Ayala (father of Jaime Zobel de Ayala), Mercedes Zóbel McMicking and the artist Fernando Zóbel.
+His father, Don Eduardo Soriano Sanz, was a Spanish engineer who migrated to the Philippines in the late 19th century.
+His mother, Doña Margarita Roxas de Ayala, was the daughter of Pedro Pablo Roxas de Castro, and the granddaughter of Antonio de Ayala and Doña Margarita Roxas, progenitors of the prominent Roxas de Ayala and Zóbel de Ayala clans.
+Soriano was a second cousin of siblings, Col. Jacobo Zóbel (father of Enrique J. Zobel), Alfonso Zóbel de Ayala (father of Jaime Zobel de Ayala), Mercedes Zóbel de McMicking and the artist Fernando Zóbel.

-Soriano had three siblings, including sisters, Carmen and Margarita.
+Soriano had three siblings, including sisters, María del Carmen and Margarita.

-Soriano was married to Carmen Montemar in 1924.
-The couple had two sons, José María Soriano (born on February 6, 1925) and Andres Soriano Jr.
+Soriano was married to María del Carmen Montemar in 1924.
+The couple had two sons, José María Soriano Montemar (born on February 6, 1925) and Andrés Soriano Jr.